AllenCompSci/Musical-Guacamole/README.md

 ## Week 3

-$tried writing font, started on start screen, worked on worksheet
+$tried writing font, started on start screen, worked on worksheet, started working on actual screens used in the game

 @ worked on mouselistener, recording x and y, to be used for starting the game from the start menu